How to Streamline Company Expense Processes

 You’ve approved the expense report.
 But how will you make the payment?

-- Make a one-off bank transfer or cash payment
+- Make a one-off instant business account transfer or cash payment

 - Run the expense through payroll